Finalists for Belmont & WA Small Business Awards

 Web accessibility issues with Blackboard at Edith Cowan University

 Website accessibility is a very real and pressing issue in Australia and internationally.
 Tim Berners-Lee credited with founding the Web, states “The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect” (Henry & McGee, 2010).
 This paper is the result of research conducted into the website accessibility of Blackboard as implemented at Edith Cowan University.
 This well-known commercial Learning Management System is used for e-learning access and content delivery.
-Testing was conducted to determine the level of adherence of Blackboard to internationally-recognized best practice web accessibility guidelines.
-An analysis of the results of this research demonstrate that while Blackboard scores “better than average”, this still constitutes a failing grade in terms of overall usability for people with visual disabilities.
+Testing was conducted to determine the level of adherence of Blackboard to internationally recognized best practice web accessibility guidelines.
+An analysis of the results of this research demonstrates that while Blackboard scores “better than average”, this still constitutes a failing grade in terms of overall usability for people with visual disabilities.
 Incorporation of the features of the WCAG 2.0 would ensure that Blackboard meets current best practice guidelines.
 Read the full article about web accessibility issues with Blackboard at ECU.